umarhassan-mitodl/7.342-spring-2014/content/pages/readings.md

 {{< tdopen >}}

-O'Huallachain, M., K. J. Karczewski, et al. "[Extensive Genetic Variation in Somatic Human Tissues](http://dx.doi.org/10.1073/pnas.1213736109)." _Proceedings of the National Academy of Sciences of the United States of America_ 109, no. 44 (2012): 18018–23.
+O'Huallachain, M., K. J. Karczewski, et al. "{{% resource_link "dfc80552-ef53-47d4-a508-ae34c4ae0bea" "Extensive Genetic Variation in Somatic Human Tissues" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 109, no. 44 (2012): 18018–23.

-Ng, B. G., K. J. Buckingham, et al. "[Mosaicism of the UDP-Galactose Transporter SLC35A2 Causes a Congenital Disorder of Glycosylation](http://dx.doi.org/10.1016/j.ajhg.2013.03.012)." _American Journal of Human Genetics_ 92, no. 4 (2013): 632–6.
+Ng, B. G., K. J. Buckingham, et al. "{{% resource_link "eb4673e0-f62f-4104-b14e-a2cf400cf77e" "Mosaicism of the UDP-Galactose Transporter SLC35A2 Causes a Congenital Disorder of Glycosylation" %}}." _American Journal of Human Genetics_ 92, no. 4 (2013): 632–6.

 {{< tdclose >}}